Egyras/HeishaMon/OptionalPCB.md

 Remark 2: Turning on Optional PCB in HP's options will couse ,that Room Thermo 1 input will not work anymore.
 It is now possible to use topics "panasonic_heat_pump/pcb/External_Thermostat_1_State" (with substitute Room Thermo 1 now)  and "panasonic_heat_pump/pcb/External_Thermostat_2_State".

+Remark 3: Setting in HP Service settings Optional PCB to YES gives expectation ,that Optional PCB emulator ( HeishaMon) will sent continiously Set Command.
+When comunication disapear (for around 1 min) HP generates H74 error and switches off.
+So ensure continiues communication is very important , be aware during switch off , factory default of HeishaMon , or similar action.

 ### Set command byte decrypt: